Skip to main content

 • If research is conducted at a Regulated Research Institution (RRI):

-• GSDSEF Research Involving Human Participants Form
+• ISEF Human Participants Form

-• Supervising scientist signature on the GSDSEF Research Involving Human Participants Form AND ISEF Form 2 (Qualified Scientist)
+• ISEF Form 2 (Qualified Scientist)

 • A pdf copy of the Human Informed Consent Form and, if necessary, the questionnaire/survey/test used in the research